OllieBullGB/OllieBullGB/README.md

 # Ollie Bull

-**Current software engineer at Drainline Southern and Founder of Liut Software**
+**Current software engineer at Drainline Southern and Founder of Liut Technologies**

 **--Languages--**